Skip to main content

 Deploy an emergency banner

-There is also a non-emergency sitewide banner, used to convey important information on GOV.UK which is not deemed emergency level information.
+There is also a non-emergency sitewide banner, used to convey important information on GOV.UK which is not deemed emergency-level information.

-Adding an emergency banner
+When to deploy an emergency banner

 2. Deploy the banner

-• Check the banner displays as expected
+• the banner displays as expected

 Some example pages to check

-Removing an emergency banner
+Remove an emergency banner

 Background